It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

 This effective technique has been seen in a number of high-profile cases including a breach of Facebook and Apple achieved by infecting an iPhone Development forum.

 Without a doubt the most dreaded outcome of social engineering, Ransomware is harmful software installed on your network that the hacker will only remove once you’ve paid them a “ransom.”

-And of course, once you fork over their demands, be it money or data, there’s no guarantee they will release you.
-Then they have even more of your information that allows them even more access.
-It’s a brutal reality experienced by many companies – the best prevention is awareness!
+Once you fork over their demands, be it money or data, there’s no guarantee they will release you.
+They will then have even more of your information that allows them to even more access.
+It’s a brutal reality experienced by many companies.
+The best prevention is awareness!

-It could be anything from a routine maintenance email from your recognised provider to a downloadable voucher for a restaurant – as soon as you authorise a download, the ransomware begins installation.
+It could be anything from a routine maintenance email from your recognised provider to a downloadable voucher for a restaurant.
+As soon as you authorise a download, the ransomware begins its installation.
 And from there, it only spreads.

 More like the “brute force” attacks of old, these work by a group of computers simply overloading your network with traffic so that you temporarily lose access.

 When you regain access, your network may have been visibly pillaged.
-On the other hand, everything may look the same but your info has been copied for later use.
+On the other hand, everything may look the same.
+In fact, your info has been copied for later use.

 If you really want to feel like you’re in a Hollywood film, then consider this last approach, which features real-life intrusion of your systems.
 Tailgating commonly involves a hacker impersonating a deliveryman or other sort of workman, who then enters your building and conducts his hack from inside.

 While easily prevented in larger companies, SMEs without strict entry card processes can fall victim to this surprisingly easily.
 All it takes is the gift of gab and the confidence that some hackers have in droves.